Genetic Counseling (GEN)

 Introduction to literature in genetic counseling including dissection of literature for critical assessment and application in clinical and research settings.
 Review of research methodology for preparation to be both consumers and producers of research.

-GEN 630 Medical/Clinical Genetics I 3
+GEN 630 Medical/Clinical Genetics and Genomics I 3

 GEN 646 Advanced Clinical Genomics 2